-Choreographer Guillaume Côté and composer Éric Champagne are looking forward to presenting the fruits of their joint creation.
-This will be danced by Guillaume Côté and the music will be performed by Yannick Nézet-Séguin.
+Choreographer Guillaume Côté and composer Éric Champagne are presenting the fruits of their joint creation.
+Danced by Guillaume Côté and music performed by Yannick Nézet-Séguin.

 Guillaume Côté is a native of Lac-Saint-Jean, Québec.
 He studied at Canada’s National Ballet School and joined The National Ballet of Canada in 1999.
 He quickly rose through the ranks and was promoted to Principal Dancer in 2004.